<?xml version="1.0" encoding="utf-8"?>

 What is a wireframe?

-A wireframe, also known as a wire, is a simplified black and white version of designs that work as a bridge between developers, designers, project managers, and clients.
-They ensure everyone is on the same page while discussing the overall structure and functionality of the future product.
+A wireframe is a simplified, black-and-white version of a design that serves as a shared reference point for developers, designers, project managers, and clients.
+It ensures everyone is on the same page when discussing the overall structure and functionality of a future product.

-Wireframes define dimensions and placement of page elements, information architecture, intended behaviors, and navigation for your website.
-Usually, they're stripped of any decorative elements like logos, visuals, fonts, and colors that could distract team members at this point of the product discussion.[1]
+Wireframes define the dimensions and placement of page elements, information architecture, intended behaviors, and navigation.
+They're intentionally stripped of decorative elements like logos, visuals, fonts, and colors — details that could distract the team from focusing on layout and functionality at this stage.[1]

 Improve your UX & Product skills with interactive courses that actually work